zsteinkamp/steinkamp.us/pages/pop/studeute/2008-06-01_2009-gnrs-the-ute-is-in.md

 ---
 layout: post
-title: 2009 GNRS…The Ute is in!
+title: 2009 GNRS…The Ute Is In!
 date: "2008-06-01"
 ---

 **I’m stoked** 😝 😎 😄

 Just received this from the Producer of the Grand National Roadster Show…

-_“Hi Dick,_

-_
+> Hi Dick,
+>

-I have a neat surprise for you.
+> I have a neat surprise for you.
+>

-I am working on the 60th Anniversary currently, and we are going to attempt to recreate the building that your car was in back in 59!
+> I am working on the 60th Anniversary currently, and we are going to attempt to recreate the building that your car was in back in 59!
+>

-I would love to see you and the car there.
-The plan is to have 10 50�s cars from the show in the front of the building and then timeline back to current in the back of the building.
+> I would love to see you and the car there.
+The plan is to have 10 50's cars from the show in the front of the building and then timeline back to current in the back of the building.
+>

-We are going to recreate the overhead signs as well as try to locate some old standard oil barrels to place around the vehicles.
+> We are going to recreate the overhead signs as well as try to locate some old standard oil barrels to place around the vehicles.
+>

-We will use Bld 9 that we used for the 75th anniversary of the 32 ford 2 years ago.
+> We will use Bld 9 that we used for the 75th anniversary of the 32 ford 2 years ago.
+>

-All of the cars in this room will be historic vehicles and I would love to see you and your Studebaker there.
+> All of the cars in this room will be historic vehicles and I would love to see you and your Studebaker there.
+>

-Please send me you mailing address so I can get you more details.
+> Please send me you mailing address so I can get you more details.

-_
+>

-_John Buck “_
+> John Buck

 **(did I say I was stoked? !!)** 😎😬😝😄